Private Equity

 Most private equity transactions follow a lifecycle similar to venture capital firms—they source deals, conduct the due diligence process, come up with a valuation, negotiate final terms, invest, support the business, and eventually execute their exit strategy.

-However, private equity firms prefer to acquire a controlling interest in well-established companies they believe will achieve a certain level of financial performance.
+However, private equity firms prefer to acquire a controlling interest in well-established companies that meet their investment thesis, and that they believe they will achieve a certain level of financial performance.

 The private equity due diligence process typically involves the following steps: